Xenthys/ShareXen/README.md

 ## Using the API with ShareX

-1. Download the `ShareXen.sxcu` file from this repository, or copy its content.
+Download the `ShareXen.sxcu` file from this repository and double-click it.
+If you can't open it for whatever reason, follow that procedure:

-2. Open ShareX, click on `Destinations` then `Destination settings…`.
+1. Open ShareX, click on `Destinations` then `Destination settings…`.
-3. Scroll to the bottom of the list and click on `Custom uploaders`.
+2. Scroll to the bottom of the list and click on `Custom uploaders`.
-4. Click the `Import` dropdown menu, and import the uploader file.
+3. Click the `Import` dropdown menu, and import the uploader file.

+You will need to edit the `Request URL` field to match your own domain name and script path, along with the `auth_token` argument value that must contain a valid user token previously defined within the API itself.

 ## Parameters and results